spree-edge/spree_store_banner/README.md

-# SpreeBanner
+# Spree Store Banners

 ## About

-This is a Spree Banner Extension.
-It allows you to add the banner at the frontend.
+A Spree extension that provides ability to add promotional/informative banners to your storefront.
+With ease customisation, these banners can be easily updated from the backend by updating background color, text and adding hyperlink to the textual content.

 ## Demo